flipstone/playgrounds/README.md

 Any files you put in the `sandbox` directory will be available inside the playground in `/home/vagrant/sandbox`.
 Once you're in, just `cd sandbox` to get there!

+## Contributing

+Please contribute new playgrounds!
+Just follow the examples, use playground-base (or one of the other playground images) as your base, and make Dockerfile and VagrantFile.
+Submit a Pull Request and before merging we will build the image and push it to hub.docker.com before merging it!